 Due to the current outbreak of the coronavirus (COVID-19) some of our services have been affected.

-We are administering the Coronavirus Business Support Fund on behalf of the Scottish Government in Glasgow for businesses based in the city, to help protect people's jobs, prevent business closure and promote our economic recovery.
+We are also administering the Coronavirus Business Support Funds on behalf of the Scottish Government in Glasgow for businesses based in the city, to help protect people's jobs, prevent business closure and promote our economic recovery.

 Business support relief available to Scottish Businesses are listed below:

 The Scottish Government has announced the Scotland's Strategic Framework business support which will be available for businesses that are required to close by law or support businesses not required to close, but specifically required by law to significantly modify their operations.

 The two types of funding streams available under the Fund are the Temporary Closure Grant (Levels 3 and 4) and the Business Restrictions Grant (Level 3).

 To find out more about these grants, the eligibility criteria and how to apply please click here.

 These funds will be administered by Glasgow City Council.